ferion11/LogosLinuxInstaller/README.md

 ![Step13](/img/step_13.png)

-#### 14- It will ask if you wanna continue the installation knowing that it will download and install the LogosBible, so just click Yes:
+#### 14- It will ask if you wanna continue the installation knowing that it will download and install the LogosBible, so just click `Yes`:

 ![Step14](/img/step_14.png)

-Why do I need to click Yes here?
+Why do I need to click `Yes` here?
 Because it's a good stopping point to find out what's going on, and these stopping points only happen close to other mandatory interaction stops too.

-#### 15- It will download and execute the msi LogosBible installer file first:
+#### 15- It will download and execute the `msi` LogosBible installer file first:

 ![Step15](/img/step_15.png)

-What is an msi?
+What is an `msi`?
 Microsoft Windows Installer.

-#### 16- Then we see the first LogosBible installation screen, just click on Next:
+#### 16- Then we see the first LogosBible installation screen, just click on `Next`:

 ![Step16](/img/step_16.png)

-#### 17- Mark the checkbox to accept the EULA (End User License Agreement) then click Next:
+#### 17- Mark the checkbox to accept the EULA (End User License Agreement) then click `Next`:

 ![Step17](/img/step_17.png)

-#### 18- Choose the type of installation, it can be Typical, or Custom if you prefer it:
+#### 18- Choose the type of installation, it can be `Typical`, or `Custom` if you prefer it:

 ![Step18](/img/step_18.png)

-I like to choose Custom and change the path to `c:\Logos\` (because it's easy to find), but it's my preference, any path chosen inside the Wine Bottle will work normally.
-Choose Typical for the default.
+I like to choose `Custom` and change the path to `c:\Logos\` (because it's easy to find), but it's my preference, any path chosen inside the Wine Bottle will work normally.
+Choose `Typical` for the default.

-#### 19- Then click Install to begin the installation:
+#### 19- Then click `Install` to begin the installation:

 ![Step19](/img/step_19.png)

-#### 20- At the end click on Finish:
+#### 20- At the end click on `Finish`:

 ![Step20](/img/step_20.png)

 #### 21- Congratulations!
 Installation is complete.
-You can run it for the first time by clicking Yes:
+You can run it for the first time by clicking `Yes`:

 ![Step21](/img/step_21.png)